Twenty years after his seminal book Raising Boys, Steve Biddulph’s written a revised edition to reflect everything we now know about the male mind.

 Is there an ideal age for boys to start school?

-Around the age of four and five, boys need to use their bodies need a lot of physical activity.
+Around the age of four and five, boys need to use their bodies and need a lot of physical activity.
 Kids should be playing all day under the age of six.
 Don’t coop them up.
 It’s an individual thing.
 Does your little boy look like he's ready to sit still, ready to talk?

 Things really are on “the up” for boys